Getting started

 readonly type = "validation-error";

-property in the error classes for now.
+Please disregard the readonly type property in the error classes for now.
 It's not necessary for the library to work, but it can be useful for type narrowing and debugging purposes.
-For more information, see A note on errros.
+For more information, see A note on errors.

 Returning a Result